-Now that we’ve passed the middle of winter here in the Northern hemisphere, at least the days are gradually getting a little longer.
-But, certainly here in the UK, we have at least another two or three months of cold, wet, windy and generally miserable weather to look forward to.
+Spring is almost here in the Northern hemisphere and the days are gradually getting a little longer.
+But, certainly here in the UK, we still have at least another month of cold, wet, windy and generally miserable weather to look forward to.
 So we’re still stuck indoors with the windows closed and the heating on and are very much in the middle of cold, cough and flu season.
 However, drinking tea can help!

 When we get the inevitable cold, sore throat or combination of the two, it’s tempting to reach for the throat sweets.
 Even though we know they’re just lumps of sugar with some artificial flavourings and colourings, it makes us feel as if we’re doing something to feel better.